 The missing link finally opened to the public in May of 2017, and it has quickly become a popular destination for people from all over Boston and beyond.
 The new segment features two beautiful bridges: an elevated boardwalk over the MBTA tracks, and a suspension bridge over the river near Mattapan’s Ryan Playground.
 The trail has opened up new opportunities for residents in Mattapan, a community with a population that is 80% black and has historically had limited access to the river.
-According to Ortiz, “I still see more white folks on the trail, but I think that’s starting to even out.”
+According to Ortiz, “When the trail was first opened for public use, the users didn't reflect the ethnic diversity of the neighborhoods surrounding the river.
+By now, that's starting to even out.”
 On this particular Saturday morning in July, the Mattapan section of the trail was filled with teenagers on bikes couples jogging, and babies in strollers, most of them people of color.
 Ironically, this may be related to the contentious planning process, which left the link with far more access points on the Mattapan side.

 The Neponset River Greenway is one of Boston’s largest and most important open space projects in decades.
 But its success will not be easy to replicate.
-According to Ortiz, “The Neponset Greenway Council is unique in that it’s so old and someone from the DCR comes to almost every meeting.”
-Jessica Mink, a long-time Council member and bike activist added, “In setting up the Council, BNAN was very politically connected, and that helps a lot.”
+According to Ortiz, “The Greenway Council is a group of mostly residents that have been meeting for decades.
+Essentially we are the neighborhood association for the Neponset River and having direct access to the DCR every month is what makes it a unique. ” Jessica Mink, a long-time Council member and bike activist added, “In setting up the Council, BNAN was very politically connected, and that helps a lot.”
 This kind of mediation between state agencies and local communities is especially important when organizations like DCR are understaffed and underfunded.
 “Unfortunately it falls to communities to approach the agency and express community needs.
 The agencies are really not staffed for it, and they’re just trying to empty the barrels and mow the grass,” Burns said.

 “Unfortunately it falls to communities to approach the agency and express community needs.
 The agencies are really not staffed for it, and they’re just trying to empty the barrels and mow the grass."